SumanyaG/Alkalytics/docs/Presentations/D1_EXPO/script.md

 [Cut to picture of de Lannoy and Abdelkader.]

-(Voiceover - Jason): Engineers at the de Lannoy lab at McMaster University led by Dr. Charles de Lannoy and his post-doctoral fellow Bassel A. Abdelkader have been testing a promising carbon removal process.
+(Voiceover - Jason): Researchers at the de Lannoy lab at McMaster University led by Dr. Charles de Lannoy and his post-doctoral fellow Bassel A. Abdelkader have been testing a promising carbon removal process.

 [Cut to picture of BMED machine.]